kadriyebarlak/kadriyebarlak/README.md

 Also, I care deeply about creative thinking, positive energy, and excitement to the problem space and I bring that into every project I touch. 🌱

 🌍 Currently based in Istanbul
-🧠 Passionate about learning through building.
-My curiosity is my roadmap.
-🌸 Building a life and a career I love.
+🌸 Learning, building, and looking for a simpler, more meaningful way to work and live.

 <!--